You are located in service: Multifactor Authentication (MFA)

 When the application prompts you to enter a one-time security code, tap the security key with your finger.

-On the Yubikey, tap the circular golden recess with the Y on it.
+On the Yubikey, tap the circular recess with the Y.

-• If slot 1 (left) has been set up, tap once briefly.
+• If slot 1 has been configured, tap once briefly.

-• If slot 2 (right) has been set up, press and hold the security key.
+• If slot 2 has been configured, press and hold the security key.

 Step 3

-A code is generated in the input field and the process is completed automatically.
+A code is generated and the process is completed automatically.

 Please contact the IT-ServiceDesk if you experience any further problems.